Edmund Kemper: Rosalind Thorpe and Alice Liu

-Clarnell (Kemper) Strandberg and Sally Hallett
+Final murders and arrest

-On April 20, 1973, after coming home from a party, 52-year-old Clarnell Strandberg awakened her son with her arrival.
+On April 20, 1973, Kemper was awakened by his mother, Clarnell Strandberg, coming home from a party.
 While sitting in her bed reading a book, she noticed Kemper enter her room and said to him, "I suppose you're going to want to sit up all night and talk now."
 Kemper replied, "No, good night."
-He then waited for her to fall asleep, then he snuck back into her room to bludgeon her with a claw hammer and slit her throat with a penknife.
-He then decapitated her and engaged in irrumatio with her severed head, then used it as a dart board.
-Kemper stated that he "put [her head] on a shelf and screamed at it for an hour ... threw darts at it," and, ultimately, "smashed her face in."
+He waited for her to fall asleep, then he sneaked back into her room to bludgeon her with a claw hammer and slit her throat with a penknife.
+Kemper then beheaded her and "humiliated her corpse," as stated in a 1984 interview.
+Kemper stated that he put her head on a shelf and screamed at it for an hour, threw darts at it, and, ultimately, "smashed her face in."
 He also cut out her tongue and larynx and put them in the garbage disposal.
 However, the garbage disposal could not break down the tough vocal cords and ejected the tissue back into the sink.
-"That seemed appropriate, as much as she'd bitched and screamed and yelled at me over so many years", Kemper later said.
+"That seemed appropriate, as much as she'd bitched and screamed and yelled at me over so many years," Kemper later said.